Looking for some genuinely great personal bio examples to inspire a fresh rewrite of your bio? We’ve got your back.

 5. Website Personal Bio: Khris Steven

-Khris Steven (Ngoka Christopher) is a blogger and affiliate marketer who’s crafted his bio knowing that i’tll be read by plenty of aspiring bloggers seeking inspiration.
-He writes in a personal way, talking directly to “you” the reader, and sharing his personal history.
+Khris Steven (Ngoka Christopher) is a blogger and affiliate marketer who wrote his bio specifically for aspiring bloggers.
+He talks directly to “you” the reader and shares his personal history openly.

 Throughout the rest of his About page, he goes through all the learning he did on his journey, helping establish his self-taught credentials, and sharing exactly what he’s accomplished.